 “I remember Christmas in the days when I was a child,” says white-haired L.N.
 “Dickie” Tucker.
 “It was so different to what it is today; Christmas was a religious feast – as it was intended to be.”

 Tucker was born just twelve years before World War I, from which he was delivered an exuberant youth whose maxim may have easily been, knowledge through experience.

-He wasted little time journeying in to the world, first studying theology in the United States, then working a cook for the Royal Canadian Mounted Police.
+He wasted little time journeying in to the world, first studying theology in the United States, then working as a cook for the Royal Canadian Mounted Police.
 He finally turned to speculating in stocks before returning to Bermuda where he founded the Bermuda Sailors’ Home.
 He then became an undertaker.

 And all this he did before he had even one white hair.

 Tucker was one of five children born to Canon and Mrs. Arthur Tucker.
 His father was the Rector of St. Peter’s Church in St. George’s.
 Theirs was a different Christmas back in those days.
 Tucker’s father spent much of Christmas Day at the church, so the family celebrated their Christmas on December 24.
 It was an occasion relished by all, and preceded by months of preparation.

 “The difference between Christmas then and now is that it is so much more materialistic today,” says Tucker, who turned 81 in November 1983.
 “In those early days we went without a lot of things,” many of which we didn’t even know existed.
 But we had plenty.
 We had each other, our families, friends and neighbors, and that seemed enough.”

 Months would be spent preparing for Christmas in those days.
 Plum pudding would be made during the fall, and homemade presents started then also.
 And as the great day drew close the children would be asked to dig up the cassava root for cassava pie.